robertseaton/robertseaton.github.com/_drafts/notes-on-psychology-of-happiness.markdown

 1980 to 1992, but life satisfaction increased. (pg.
 46)

-Strack et al. (1990) found that being with a handicapped confederate who seemed to be on a kidney dialysis machine increased the well-being of real subjects. (pg.
+Strack et al. (1990) found that being with a handicapped confederate who seemed 1to be on a kidney dialysis machine increased the well-being of real subjects. (pg.
 46)

 For individuals with the same income, living in a richer or poorer area had no